Museum Pass Istanbul

 Is it worth buying the Museum Pass Istanbul?

 Although the Museum Pass Istanbul includes access to 12 museums for a relatively good price, most tourists who buy the card don't visit most of the museums included.
 Moreover, Istanbul is more than only museums.
 There are many more attractions and experiences that are part of the history, culture and tradition of the civilizations which inhabited the area; these attractions and experiences are not included in the Museum Pass, but are included in the Istanbul Tourist Pass!
-For that reason, if you want to really experience Istanbul, you should purchase the Istanbul Tourist Pass and enjoy your trip.
+For that reason, if you really want to experience Istanbul, you should purchase the Istanbul Tourist Pass and enjoy your trip.

 Not Included in the Pass